Next Imperial Power

 Daniel prospered under the reigns of “Darius

-the Persian.”
-The first half of the book closes with the
+the Mede” and “Cyrus the Persian.”
+The first half of the book closes

-inauguration of the next World-Power, the kingdom of the “Medes and the
+kingdom of the “Medes and the Persians.”

-This story is related to the events recorded
+This story relates to the events recorded

-ruling class.
-In both accounts, plots were hatched to destroy them.
-In chapter 3, Daniel’s three friends were thrown into a fiery furnace
+among the ruling class.
+In both, plots were hatched to destroy them.
+In chapter

-when they refused to venerate the king’s golden image.
-In chapter 6, Daniel was
+venerate the king’s golden image.
+In chapter 6, Daniel is cast to the lions

-cast to the lions when he transgressed the royal edict.
+when he transgresses the royal edict.

-In both stories, the exiles violated the
+In both stories, the exiles violate the

-His people were at His discretion.
+at His discretion.

 Comments